Switching Estate Agent

-As per PSRA regulation, all agents are required to draw up a contract between you and them.
-Like most contracts, it’s quite detailed but it is there to protect you and outline the agreement in place, if you would like a draft copy of a PSRA contract, please feel free to email us and request one.
+As per PSRA regulation, all Agents are required to draw up a contract between you and them.
+The contract is quite detailed but it is there to protect you and outline the agreement in place.
+If you would like a draft copy of a PSRA contract, please feel free to email us and request one!

-What’s not included and the number one reason sellers switch agents is poor performance.
-Poor performance generally comes down to no offers, no offers within the Advised Market Value (AMV), low volume of viewers, poor marketing, poor communication and so forth.
-Generally, when an agent performs poorly and you wish to exit the contract they will allow you to do so without any penalty.
+What’s not included and the number one reason sellers switch Agents is poor performance.
+Poor performance generally comes down to no interest in the property, no offers within the Advised Market Value (AMV), low volume of viewers, poor marketing, poor communication and so forth.
+Generally, when an Agent performs poorly and you wish to exit the contract they will allow you to do so without any penalty.

 If you do have a tie in period and you can pay a withdrawal fee, then it is worth weighing up the cost of this before you make any big decisions.
 Ask yourself if it really is the agent you feel you need to change or is there another way to make a difference?